 H.T.: A good deal of your books seem to be infused with poetry.
 This is not an easy question to answer perhaps, but how do you feel your background in poetry interacts with your writing for children and teens?

 R.T.: Children’s literature, at its best, is closer to poetry than to any other kind of writing.
 I’m constantly distilling, cutting away the unnecessary modifier, the weak verb, the chatty dialogue.
 And always reaching for the magic that lies just beneath the surface of so-called ordinary life.
-Those concerns come right out of my apprenticeship a
+Those concerns come right out of my apprenticeship a s a poet.

 H.T.: Madeline L’Engle made this statement, “You have to write the book that wants to be written.
 And if the book will be too difficult for grown-ups, then you write it for children.”
 Do you agree?
 If so, why do you think this is true?